-Looking For a New Cadillac CTS-V in your area?
+Looking for a Used CTS-V in your area?

 Have you driven a 2014 Cadillac CTS-V?

 While the Cadillac CTS sedan gets a next-generation makeover for 2014, with a longer profile, a restyled exterior and an upgraded list of standard features, the performance-oriented CTS-V sedan retains the previous generation's design for another year.
 Cadillac offers four new exterior colors for the 2014 CTS-V, including Phantom Gray Metallic, Mocha Steel Metallic, Red Obsession Tintcoat and Majestic Plum Metallic, but other than that the sport sedan remains unchanged and will have to wait until 2015 or beyond for its new sheet metal and interior upgrades.

 That gives prospective buyers an opportunity to scour the lot at the local dealership and grab the current CTS-V at what could be bargain close-out pricing.
 What they'll get by buying now, instead of waiting for the new design next year, is a slightly dated but still trend-setting American sport sedan that competes well against its European and Asian counterparts, thanks to its supercharged 556-hp V8 and sport-tuned suspension with Magnetic Ride Control.
 They'll also get an attractive, comfortable everyday sedan with a sporty exterior design and an upscale, well-equipped interior.
 Base pricing for the redesigned CTS sedan jumps by about $7,000 for 2014, and buyers can expect the same increase, or more, when the new CTS-V arrives in another year or two, making the current version a compelling option for savvy buyers who like to get the most bang for their bucks.